-Intrauterine Insemination (IUI)
+Intrauterine Insemination (IUI) in Melbourne

-IUI is a simple treatment option that involves placing sperm directly into the uterus around the time of ovulation.
+IUI is a simple fertility treatment option that involves placing sperm directly into the uterus around the time of ovulation.
 IUI is often the initial step in fertility treatment, designed to help individuals or couples who have struggled to get pregnant naturally or have medical concerns that may reduce the chances of fertilisation.

 Intrauterine Insemination Melbourne